GIVE

 Over the next several decades, the work of Week of Compassion and its partners expanded to include not just humanitarian aid, but also disaster response and refugee resettlement.
 The ministry’s leadership evolved as well, from a voluntary office to a full-time executive director; additional staff helped expand the reach of the ministry; and the annual fund grew over time from thousands of dollars to millions.

-As of 2019, Week of Compassion has been in operation for 75 years.
-We are proud of our history, but also recognize that there is so much work yet to be done.
-The need to collaborate and address the world’s increasingly complex humanitarian issues--while maintaining unity as a guiding principle--is more critical than ever.
-Your support enables us to faithfully respond to human need around the world; empower communities to build and rebuild; and partner with other church organizations as the Body of Christ.
-Around the year and around the world, Week of Compassion remains committed to sustaining this faithful presence far into the future
+In 2024, Week of Compassion is celebrating 80 years of ministry.
+We are proud of our history, and recognize that there is so much work yet to be done.
+The need to collaborate and address the world’s increasingly complex humanitarian issues – while maintaining unity as a guiding principle – is more critical than ever.
+Your generosity enables us to faithfully respond to human need around the world; empower communities to build and rebuild; and partner with other church organizations as the Body of Christ.
+Around the year and around the world, Week of Compassion remains committed to sustaining this faithful presence well into the future.

 Picture